ihungalexhsu/ihungalexhsu.github.io/_pages/about.md

 💥 News and Announcements:
 ======
+1. <span>[03.2025] </span> Recently published three papers on arXiv: one on LLM tool use, one on memory for LLM agent, and another on LLM-based data synthesis for event understanding.
 1. <span>[08.2024] </span> I joined Google Cloud AI Research as a full-time research scientist.
 1. <span>[05.2024] </span> Three papers got accepted at ACL 2024, including two long finding papers and one short finding paper.
 1. <span>[05.2024] </span> ⭐ I have successfully defended my Ph.D. ⭐!